NatLee/EHentai-Crawler/README.md

                         Crawl EHentai tags for each page.
   -cu GALLERY_URL, --crawl_with_url GALLERY_URL
                         Crawl EHentai gallery with url.
+  -ds OTHER_DATABASE_PATH, --database_sync OTHER_DATABASE_PATH
+                        Sync data from other database.
 ```

 And we use Chrome as our browser with selenium, so you need to install [Chrome](https://www.google.com/chrome/).